YunoHost-Apps/plume_ynh/README.md

 #### Multi-users support

-Are LDAP and HTTP auth supported?
+There is **No LDAP** support for Plume yet
-Can the app be used by multiple users?
+But the app can be used by multiple users

 #### Supported architectures